ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 Server responses follow the same pattern.
 The response is converted into a JSON string and gift-wrapped (kind 1059) with a random key, following NIP-44 encryption.

-The decrypted inner content contains the standard CTXVM response format.
+The decrypted inner content contains the standard ContextVM response format.
+The id field used in responses should match the inner id field used in requests, not the id of the gift-wrap event.

+#### Why a simplified NIP-17/NIP-59 pattern?

+The standard implementation of NIP-17 and NIP-59 is complex and designed for private direct messages that are meant to persist in relays.
+Therefore, the standard uses an extra layer of encryption to prevent leakage of the original message if an attacker decrypts it.
+This involves a 'rumor' - an unsigned event embedded in a 'seal' event.
+The 'rumor' represents the original message, and because it lacks a signature, it cannot be leaked to relays as it is an invalid Nostr event.
+The 'seal' serves as the signature for the 'rumor'.

+In contrast, ContextVM uses ephemeral events that are not intended to be stored in relays, so the 'rumor' and 'seal' events are unnecessary, but still leveraging the metadata leakage protection of NIP-59 gift wrapping.

 ## Notifications

-All notifications in CTXVM follow the standard MCP notification format and conventions, using the unified kind 25910 event type.
+All notifications in ContextVM follow the standard MCP notification format and conventions, using the unified kind 25910 event type.
 This includes notifications for payment requests, progress updates, and all other server-to-client or client-to-server communications.

 Notifications are constructed according to the MCP notification template.
 The direction is determined by the `p` tag: client-to-server notifications are signed by the client's pubkey and use the server's pubkey as the `p` tag; server-to-client notifications are signed by the server's provider pubkey and use the client's pubkey as the `p` tag.